temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

   - **ORDER BY**
   - **LIKE**

-- To search for a specific token, set a custom Search Attribute of type `Text` that has the value of the token.
+- To search for a specific token, [set a custom Search Attribute of type `Text`](/app-dev-context/observability#custom-search-attributes) that has the value of the token.
   To search for multiple tokens, separate them by spaces or punctuation.
-  In the following example, the Query runs after setting the custom Search Attribute to `type1`:
+  In the following example for [`tctl-next`](/tctl-next/workflow/list), the Query runs after setting the custom Search Attribute to `type1`:

   ```
   tctl workflow list --query "mySearchAttribute = \"type1\""